Mental Health Blogs

 The difference between your abuser’s emotional reactions and yours is that yours are real.
 Your abuser’s emotions look real, but to gain control of you, they must be in control of themselves.
 Because they’re in control of themselves, they can put on any emotional performance they think will bring you under their control, too.

-Your Out of Control But Very Real Emotions
+Your Out-of-Control -- But Very Real Emotions

-The key that we’re looking for here is extreme emotion that makes you feel shame or guilt in hindsight.
-When you exhibit extreme emotion, then you’ve lost control.
+The key that we're looking for here is extreme emotion that makes you feel shame or guilt in hindsight.
+When you exhibit extreme emotion, then you've lost control.
 Unfortunately, losing control like this makes us want to apologize for our behavior.
-Being empathetic and responsible people, we go to our abuser and apologize for our reaction to their abuse.
+Being empathetic and responsible people, we victims go to our abuser and apologize for our reaction to their abuse.

 And bing.
 The abuser gains control because they see you subjugating yourself, and they will take advantage of your shame.
 If they don’t manipulate you immediately, you can bet they’ll call up this apology at some time in the future.
 They’ll act like you “owe them one” and ignore the fact that they were the catalyst to begin with.

 The emotional roller-coaster of life with an abuser takes its toll.
-It makes sense that over time, your apologies, emotional outbreaks, and outrageous, stupid arguments lead to feeling bottled up.
+It makes sense that over time, your apologies, emotional outbreaks, and outrageous, stupid arguments lead to you feeling bottled up.
 Confined.
 Frustrated!
-You’re ashamed of behaving the way you do, but your partner never truly apologizes and always lets you take the blame.
+You're ashamed of behaving the way you do, but your partner never truly apologizes and always lets you take the blame.

 Let’s put all that aside for a minute.
 If you’re angry, so be it.
 You don’t need a reason why right now, all you need to do is address the feeling.
 Fortunately for you, your anger is real and justified.
 That means that anger management techniques will work for you.
 Your abuser doesn’t have an anger management problem – they’re putting on a show.